-2.3.1.
-Where a property will be developed with a rental apartment building that meets all eligibility requirements of Section 2.2., the property owner is eligible for the Tax

-Increment Equivalent Grant Program (TIEG Program) to be administered by the City's Taxation Services as follows:

-- 1. Following completion of construction and occupancy, and once the new construction has been assessed by Municipal Property Assessment Corporation, the City will grant the property owner with a property tax credit equivalent to 50% of the municipal portion of incremental property taxes for the property for two years, based on the difference between the municipal portion of the post construction property taxes and the municipal portion of the pre-construction property taxes for the eligible rental apartment building. - 2.
-The property tax credit will be calculated and commence the first full calendar year following receipt of the new assessment value. - 3.
+- 2.3.1.
+Where a property will be developed with a rental apartment building that meets all eligibility requirements of Section 2.2., the property owner is eligible for a grant provided through a Tax Increment Equivalent Grant Program (TIEG Program) to be administered by the City's Taxation Services as follows: - 1.
+Following completion of construction and occupancy, and once the new construction has been assessed by Municipal Property Assessment Corporation, the City will provide the property owner with a grant that is equivalent to 50% of the municipal portion of incremental property taxes for the property for two years, based on the difference between the municipal portion of the post construction property taxes and the municipal portion of the pre-construction property taxes for the eligible rental apartment building. - 2.
+The grant will be calculated and commence the first full calendar year following receipt of the new assessment value.
+Where the applicable property taxes have been paid in full, the grant will be provided directly to the property owner.
+Where the applicable property taxes have not been paid in full, the grant will first be applied as a credit against the applicable outstanding property taxes, with any balance provided to the property taxes). - 3.
 In accordance with Section 28(7.3) of the Planning Act, the combined value of the grants provided through the TIEG Program and the VLT Program must not exceed the eligible cost identified in Section 2.2.2.

 2.4.
-Vacant Land Tax Program
+Vacant Land Tax Grant Program